 - In Digimon Adventure 02, Jogress Evolution (DNA Digivolution in the dub) was achieved (three times) when two of the human characters synched emotionally with each other, merging two Adult/Champion Digimon into a single Perfect/Ultimate.
 At least one of the three examples came along with a synchronized heartbeat from the two characters in question.

-- At one point in Vision of Escaflowne, Van became synchronized to Escaflowne.
+- At one point in The Vision of Escaflowne, Van became synchronized to Escaflowne.
 While this allowed him to win the battle in that episode, it also resulted in him taking serious injuries, and the only way to treat them was to get Escaflowne fixed (with poor Van screaming and BSODing in pain as it's done, since fixing Escaflowne is almost like fixing any machine, only more complex and taking the mental/physical link in consideration.
 And considering that Escaflowne turned black when it happened, synchronization could also count as a Superpowered Evil Side.

 - In many battles, the duelists seem to be physically weakened by the carnage going on in the card game.
 In many cases there is some sort of supernatural explanation for this, but it sometimes happens even when no supernatural forces are at play.
 There is some sort of weak implication that the realism of the holographic systems used causes a stress response in dedicated players — in one early duel, Yugi's grandfather Sugoroku actually has a heart attack when he loses.
 Kaiba certainly seems to believe that using his own advanced holographic systems gives him an edge, as his opponents are overwhelmed by the realism of the simulation.

-- Yami and Yuugi could arguably be this as well, what with the whole two-souls-sharing-one-body business; they're usually in tune with each other's emotions, thoughts and, shown at least once, feel each other's pain.
+- Yami and Yugi could arguably be this as well, what with the whole two-souls-sharing-one-body business; they're usually in tune with each other's emotions, thoughts and, shown at least once, feel each other's pain.
 Not to mention that it has been implied that if one of them is killed, the other will die as well.

 - This is also implied (but not confirmed outright) to be the case — in one fight, the RahXephon is impaled through the shoulder, and Ayato is seen clutching his own shoulder afterwards.

-- Mai and the demons in Kanon.
+- Mai and the Volns in Kanon.

 - JoJo's Bizarre Adventure

 - The Stands are effectively astral projections, and damaging them results in corresponding damage to its user.
 Additionally, in Part 3 a Stand user named Steely Dan had the power to inflict a "Corsican Brothers"-type bond on another person (for example, getting tapped in the leg with a stick led to his victim almost breaking his and having his back scratched caused the sensation of being flayed alive).
-He used this on Jotaro's grandfather and threatened to kill him if Jotaro didn't play along.
-He then proceeds to abuse him until the Stand is removed, upon which Jotaro (having written down all the abuse suffered against his person) beats the crap out of him with his own Stand.
+He used this on Jotaro's grandfather Joseph and threatened to kill him if Jotaro didn't play along; he then proceeds to abuse Joseph until the Stand is removed, upon which Jotaro (having written down all the abuse suffered against his person) beats the crap out of him with his own Stand.
 For three whole pages.

 - It is only because of this synchronization that Jotaro is able to defeat Big Bad Dio Brando; during their last battle, Jotaro strikes Dio's Stand in a place where Dio himself had been injured, and as a result, Dio's body practically shatters.